FAQ

 Also: free hosting.
 Every game gets a subdomain at your-slug.siliconghetto.com.

 The engine renders to a <canvas> element.
-You can put it inside a React/Vue/Svelte app — the engine doesn’t touch the DOM outside the canvas.
+You can put it inside a framework app; the engine doesn’t touch the DOM outside the canvas.
 For UI overlays (menus, dialogs), use sg.drawRect() and sg.drawText() for in-canvas UI, or standard HTML elements layered over the canvas.

 Does this work on mobile?

-The engine works on mobile browsers with WebGPU or WebGL2 support.
+The engine works on mobile browsers with hardware WebGPU support, with WebGL2 fallback where WebGPU is unavailable or unsuitable.
 Touch input is planned for v0.2.
 Currently, the FPS controller requires keyboard + mouse, so voxel games are desktop-only.
 2D games with mouse input work on touch devices.

 Can I self-host instead of using the platform?